BritneyVong/WalmartSalesAnalysis/README.md

 -- inserting data into month_name column
 UPDATE sales SET month_name = MONTHNAME(date);
 ```
+Here's our new columns:
 <img width="220" alt="Screenshot 2023-12-07 at 5 10 08 PM" src="https://github.com/BritneyVong/WalmartSalesAnalysis/assets/130412196/670bea9f-6a64-490e-9937-e7d8eca12290">

+## General Questions
+First, I wanted to gain some basic information about the data to know what I was working with.
+I used the SQL statement below to answer the following questions:

+1. How many different cities does the data have?